verifid/facereg/README.rst

 Uses two different technics **CNN** and **HoG** for recognition based on `dlib <http://dlib.net/>`_'s face recognition system with using `face_recognition <https://github.com/ageitgey/face_recognition>`_.
-**facereg** is totally three different layers and only recognizer has connection on encoder.
+**facereg** has totally three different layers and only recognizer has connection on encoder.

 |image_layers|